20 Self-Inventory Questions for Mental Health Professionals

 Please repost this and/or share with anyone you think could benefit from these free printable workbooks and clinical tools!

-For free printable workbooks and guides for youth/family, click here.
-For additional free printable workbooks and resources on a variety of mental health topics, see 200+ Sites with Free Therapy Worksheets & Handouts and 42 Free Therapy Handouts & Worksheets.
+For free printable workbooks and guides designed especially for youth/family, click here.
+For additional free printable workbooks and resources on a variety of mental health topics, see 200+ Sites with Free Therapy Worksheets & Handouts and 50 Free Mental Health Worksheets & Handouts.

 Free Printable Workbooks, Manuals, & Self-Help Guides for Mental Health Professionals & Consumers